 “Lest I be misunderstood, let me say clearly, that those who betrayed the people’s trust shall not go unpunished and they will have their day in Court.
 And if the evidence warrants, they will have their day of reckoning too.”

-Duterte gave this warning to erring individuals as he began his six-year term in 2016.
+Duterte warned criminals to stop their activities or they will have their “day of reckoning”.
 His administration drew local and international condemnation for his bloody war on drugs that killed over 7,000 individuals, according to Amnesty International.

 Rodrigo Duterte: Third SONA, July 23, 2018